TOP imaging equipment - Why buy it if you can hire it?

 - Advanced Mass Spectrometry (LC-MS): Broad screening capabilities for drug metabolism, proteomics, lipidomics, environmental analysis, food safety, toxicology and clinical research applications.
 Also high resolution for complex polymer analysis, identification, quantification, branching and isomeric separation even with a solid inlet probe.

 - Advanced Mass Spectrometry (MALDI): For identification of chemical composition (monomeric units and end-groups), branching and chemical topology in the field of polymer analysis.
-Also for determining the spatial molecular composition of tissue and studying molecular processes, such as ingrowth of a tumour in surrounding tissue, arterial plaque formation, bone fracture healing and regeneration of the liver after partial resection.
+Also for determining the spatial molecular distribution in biological surfaces and studying molecular processes, such as ingrowth of a tumor in surrounding tissue, arterial plaque formation, bone fracture healing and tissue regeneration.